CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
+- How do we prune the model?
+Setting the mask values to 0 doesnt seem to improve the number of FLOPs.
+- ...
+- ...

 # 3. Experiments and results
 ## 3.1.
 Experimental setup

 @TODO: Describe the setup of the original paper and whether you changed any settings.